mmaous/guideme/README.md

 ## Overview

 This repository contains both the client and server codebase for Guideme.
-The client-side is built using Next.js, a popular React framework, while the server-side is powered by Go (Golang) version 1.21.
+The client-side is built using Next.js, a popular React framework, while the server-side is powered by Spring Boot (Java) version 3.x.

 ### Submodules

 - **Client**: Contains the codebase for the Guideme frontend, built with Next.js.
-- **Server**: Contains the codebase for the Guideme backend, implemented in Go.
+- **Server**: Contains the codebase for the Guideme backend, implemented in Spring Boot (Java).

 ## MIT Licensed